 Professional Tick Control for Your Home

 You don’t have to deal with tick infestations this summer in Fredericksburg, VA.
-Contact Connor’s Pest Control to schedule a free, no-obligation inspection with our certified professionals.
+Contact Ehrlich Pest Control, formerly Connor’s to schedule a free, no-obligation inspection with our certified professionals.
 Though a tick is more of a nuisance to your pet, it can still cause problems such as allergic reactions.
 Our pest management professionals will inspect your yard for these blood-sucking pests and treat them with the proper tick control methods, giving you a tick-free home all summer long.

 A Pet’s Parasite: Ticks in Fredericksburg in Virginia